-Fire Officials: 2 Hurt in Maryland House Explosion - NewsBreak
+Fire officials: 2 hurt in Maryland house explosion - NewsBreak

-LAYTONSVILLE, Md.
-(AP) — Two people were injured in an explosion at a Maryland home Tuesday morning, fire officials said.
+Two people were injured in an explosion at a Maryland home Tuesday morning, fire officials said.
 Montgomery County Fire and Rescue crews were called to a home in Laytonsville for a report of an explosion just before 8 a.m. and found the home collapsed, news outlets reported.
 One person trapped under debris was freed and flown to a hospital with severe injuries, officials said.
-A second person was also taken to a hospital.www.usnews.com
+A second person was also taken to a hospital.www.wbal.com

 Comments / 0